 Trying to decide which material is more durable for your packaging?
 The durability of HDPE and PET varies depending on their specific properties and your product’s needs.

-HDPE is more impact-resistant3, making it tougher and less likely to crack under stress.
-While PET offers excellent strength4, it is more susceptible to cracking under high impact compared to HDPE, making HDPE the better choice for durability.
+HDPE is more impact-resistant, making it tougher and less likely to crack under stress.
+While PET offers excellent strength, it is more susceptible to cracking under high impact compared to HDPE, making HDPE the better choice for durability.

 When it comes to durability, both HDPE and PET have their advantages.
 HDPE is better at resisting physical impacts, such as drops or accidental bumps, making it ideal for packaging that requires sturdiness.
 However, PET’s strength allows it to hold up well under pressure, especially in cases where visual appeal and structural integrity are crucial.